humm-devadmin/hummdocs/docs/widgets/price_info_nz.md

 ## Dynamic Widget

-Provide a ```price-selector``` query argument to target the HTML element containing the product price.
-This will allow the widget to update as the product price changes - useful if price changes on user selection, or there are multiple products on the same page.
+Provide a ```price-selector``` query argument to target the HTML element containing the price.
+This will update the widget as the product price changes on user selection.

-For this provide a **URL encoded** jQuery style CSS selector and it will bind a call back to the DOMSubTreeModified event.
+Provide a **URL encoded** jQuery CSS selector.

-Here is a block of HTML extracted from a typical WooCommerce product page:
+Here is HTML taken from a WooCommerce product page:

 ```
 <span>Product Price:</span>